Off-Road Capability: Which Stock SUVs Can Actually Handle Trails?

 In practice, a low-range gear ratio (often 2.72:1 or 4:1) allows a vehicle to crawl over obstacles at 1-2 mph while keeping the engine in its power band.
 For instance, a stock Jeep Wrangler Rubicon offers a crawl ratio of up to 100:1, allowing it to scale vertical rock faces that would smoke the clutch of a standard SUV.
 Data from the Specialty Equipment Market Association (SEMA) indicates that 15% of SUV owners intend to use their vehicles off-road, yet fewer than 5% of "off-road styled" trims feature the necessary underbody shielding to prevent catastrophic oil pan failure.

-Common Misconceptions and Equipment Failure
+Equipment Failure Risks

 The biggest mistake buyers make is equating "All-Wheel Drive" (AWD) with "Four-Wheel Drive" (4WD).
 AWD systems are designed for high-speed stability on rain or snow; they lack the heat dissipation required for prolonged sand driving or technical rock crawling.
 When pushed, the center couplings in many AWD systems overheat, prompting a "2WD Mode" warning precisely when you need traction most.